mhausenblas/odc2011/README.md

   Import the CSV dump from data.fingal.ie

 import_scraperwiki.php
-  Import the latest updates from ScraperWiki
+  Import the latest updates from ScraperWiki.
+If run with --initial argument, it imports everything from the ScraperWiki data store.
+  This should be once as part of the application setup.

 send_tweets.php
   Send tweets for recently imported new applications